 Microsoft provides open-source Device SDKs that you can use to build the apps that run on your devices.

-Typically, IoT devices send telemetry from the sensors to cloud services in your solution.
+Typically, IoT devices send telemetry from their attached sensors to cloud services in your solution.
 However, other types of communication are possible such as a cloud service sending commands to your devices.
-The following are some examples of device-to-cloud and cloud-to-device communication:
+The following are examples of device-to-cloud and cloud-to-device communication:

 A mobile refrigeration truck sends temperature every 5 minutes to an IoT Hub.

 A cloud service sends a command to a device to change the frequency at which it sends telemetry to help diagnose a problem.

 A device monitoring a batch reactor in a chemical plant sends an alert when the temperature exceeds a certain value.